 It’s not fun to think about, but there’s no way to be completely immune from the possibility of an IRS audit.
 But if thinking about it isn’t pleasant, going through an audit can be even worse.
 If you do get audited, you’ll have a better chance of an easy audit experience if you start planning for it now.
 Since we’re in tax season, it’s wise to prepare for a potential audit while your tax information for the previous year is at hand.
-Here are simple steps you can take today to prepare for a potential audit:
+Here’s how to prepare for an IRS audit:

-Use your 2017 return to guide you in gathering all the components of your tax return and putting them together in one file.
+Use your current tax return to guide you in gathering all the components of your tax return and putting them together in one file.
 That way, if the state or federal tax authorities decide to review your return, you’ll have the right documents readily available.

 It’s a good idea to organize your documents by year, as well as income and expense type.
 Including a summary of transactions for each year as a quick guide for yourself and the auditors will also be helpful.